 Hello Internet!
 I’m Armand (B.) Cognetta (III).
 I’m a scientist interested in all aspects of human health and well-being.
-I did my PhD in Chemical Biology in the laboratory of Benjamin Cravatt at Scripps Research Institute, where I developed chemo-proteomic platforms to make drug discovery safer and more efficient.
+I did my PhD in Chemical Biology in the laboratory of Benjamin Cravatt at Scripps Research Institute, where I developed chemo-proteomic platforms to make drug discovery safer and more efficient, made a bunch of cool drugs, and published 20+ research articles and patents including a portion of the foundational IP for two exited biotech co’s.

 You can find me online @: